aparsak/Pacman-AI-Minimax/README.md

 ## 🧠 Key Concepts

-- **Manhattan Distance:** Calculates the shortest path in the grid.
+- **Manhattan Distance:** Use manhattan distance to calculates the shortest path in the grid.
 - **Utility Function:** Evaluates game states based on Pacman’s proximity to points and ghosts.

 ## 📈 Performance